 To find their store locations in Kyoto, click here.

-A mountain such as Mt.
+Mt.
 Rokko will definitely not disappoint in the middle of summer.
 Visit its Alpine Botanical Garden and even pet some sheep!

 This mountain is located in Kobe, which is easily accessible from Kyoto.